NATASHASAINI/sql/README.md

 The screenshot provided contains two parts: the query and a segment of the output.
 The query aims to retrieve all login attempts that transpired in countries other than Mexico.

 The process begins by selecting all data from the log_in_attempts table.
 Subsequently, a WHERE clause with the NOT operator is utilized to filter the results and exclude login attempts originating from Mexico.
-To achieve this, the LIKE operator is used, with the pattern 'MX%' employed to match the country codes representing Mexico in the dataset, namely 'MX' and 'MEXICO'.
-The percentage sign (%) is utilized in conjunction with LIKE to represent any number of unspecified characters.
+To achieve this, the LIKE operator is used, with the pattern '!= MX' employed to match the country codes representing Mexico in the dataset, namely 'MX' and 'MEXICO'.

 As a result, the query returns login attempts that occurred in countries other than Mexico based on the applied filtering criteria.
 <br />